 Slay the Spire is a turn-based rogue-like with a card battle system.
-It is developed by Mega Crit and has been in early access.
-It leaves early access January 23rd.
+It was developed by Mega Crit.
 It is available on Steam and Humble Bundle.
 The humble bundle link is a referral, if you purchase the game through it I get a small commission.
 This game was reviewed by Joseph Pugh.

 Slay The Spire is a challenging and highly replayable rogue-like.
 You play as one of three characters attempting to scale a 51 level spire.
 Each floor has an encounter for you to interact with, whether that’s battling a creature, dealing with a random event or visiting a merchant.
 Each stage of the spire has a challenging boss battle.
 If you die, you start over from the beginning.
 But Its rare for any two playthroughs to feel alike.